 Ahmed did not respond to requests for comment regarding his former management position at Armitage or his personal and professional relationship with Zaki.

 “My family members and I were among the investors victimized by Omar Zaki’s fraudulent activities,” Ahmed said in an email to the News.
 “We lost considerable amounts of money from his schemes.”

 According to the SEC’s complaint, $1 million in investors’ funds were held in separately managed brokerage accounts, “the majority of [which] were in accounts owned by Individual A and his family.”

-Zaki is represented by a notable lawyer, Bradley Bondi, who is an expert in securities fraud and white collar defense; he also represented Tesla and Elon Musk during Musk’s tweeting scandal, which triggered a federal investigation in August 2018, and served on President Donald Trump’s presidential transition team.
+Zaki is represented by notable fraud lawyers, Bradley Bondi, who is an expert in securities fraud and white collar defense; he also represented Tesla and Elon Musk during Musk’s tweeting scandal, which triggered a federal investigation in August 2018, and served on President Donald Trump’s presidential transition team.
 Bondi did not respond to multiple requests for comment on Tuesday.

 Bondi is not the only person involved with this case to have a Trump connection.
 Ahmed, the aforementioned Yale Law graduate and listed principle of Zaki’s LLC, clerked from 2017-2018 for Timothy Tymkovich, the Chief U.S. Circuit Judge of the United States Court of Appeals for the Tenth Circuit in Colorado who was named by Trump as a potential Supreme Court nominee in 2016, according to Ahmed’s profile on Kellogg, Hansen, Todd, Figel & Frederick: P.L.L.C., a law firm based in Washington, D.C. where he works as an associate.